arschmitz/triplemint-listing/README.md

-# tripplemint-listing
+# Triplemint-listing

-Tripplemint interview assignment.
+Triplemint interview assignment.
 A recreation of the listing page at https://www.triplemint.com/listings?listing_type=sale using svelte.